schesa/composer/README.md

-# 🤖 Interactive Programming Assistant
+# 🤖 AISpace

-A Docker-containerized chatbot that helps answer programming-related questions.
-Built with Python, this interactive assistant can discuss various programming topics including Python, JavaScript, Java, Docker, and Git.
+A collection of AI-powered tools and assistants.
+Currently featuring an interactive programming assistant built with Python and Docker.

 ## 🌟 Features